elifesciences/enhanced-preprints-client/README.md

 You can also view a rudimentary mongodb GUI client at [`localhost:8081`](http://localhost:8081)

-You can work with and view the component library via storybook at [`localhost:6006`](http://localhost:6006).

 ### Set the SITE_NAME to allow for site specific overrides

 ```bash